Prion Test For Rare, Fatal Brain Disease Helps Families Cope

 A previous spinal fluid assay for CJD could identify brain cell injury, but not the cause of that injury.
 That's why Caughey recently teamed up with scientists in Italy, Japan and the U.K. to develop a different test.
 It's called RT-QuIC, which stands for "real-time quaking-induced conversion."

-The test, developed a few years ago and still only available via a few laboratories, harnesses the bad protein's ability to induce normal, neighboring proteins to take on its twisted form.
+The test, developed a few years ago and still available via only a few laboratories, harnesses the bad protein's ability to induce normal, neighboring proteins to take on its twisted form.
 The test takes about 90 hours and involves getting a sample of spinal fluid, shaking it up with normal proteins and waiting to see if the normal proteins misfold.

 Caughey and some Italian scientists have even figured out how to avoid the spinal tap; they can make the test work with a sample of cells taken from deep inside a patient's nostril, from a spot that is separated from the brain by just a bony partition.